tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Client Reaction Attack Mitigation {#flow-client-reaction}

 This attack uses the client's reaction to an incorrect certificate as an oracle.
-In particular, the attacker intercepts a legitimate ClientHello and replies with a ServerHello, Certificate, CertificateVerify, and Finished messages, wherein the Certificate message contains a "test" certificate for the domain name it wishes to query.
+The attacker intercepts a legitimate ClientHello and replies with a ServerHello, Certificate, CertificateVerify, and Finished messages, wherein the Certificate message contains a "test" certificate for the domain name it wishes to query.
 If the client decrypted the Certificate and failed verification (or leaked information about its verification